daewoon865/Expense-Reimbursement-Project/README.md

 # Expense-Reimbursement-Project
+This project simulates an expense reimbursement system for businesses to manage employees

+## Configuration:
-In order to run the app, make sure to reconfigure in docker-compose.yml:
+In order to run the app, make the following changes in the docker-compose.yml:

-db url

-App:
+### App Service:

-Change mailurl
+Change the mailurl

-Change db username

-Change db password

-Change db url
+Change the db username, password, and url

-MailApi:
+### MailApi Service:

 Generate a microsoft office application

-Change password in the docker-compose api services section.
+Change the password in the docker-compose api services section.

 Then run the app with docker-compose up